aframevr/aframe/docs/guide/building-an-advanced-scene.md

 generate entities, or iteration.
 Since we want to turn one link into three, without copy-and-pasting HTML, we can use the template component.

-If we read the component's documentation, we see one way to define a template is via a script tag in `<a-assets>`.
+If we read the [template component's documentation][template], we see one way to define a template is via a script tag in `<a-assets>`.
 Let's make our link a template and give it a name via `id`:

 ```html
 <a-assets>